Public Health England: Campaigns

 PHE took over the responsibility for 'Be Clear on Cancer' campaigns after it was created in the Health and Social Care Act 2012.
 Campaigns have been run on lung cancer, bowel cancer, oesophago-gastric and kidney & bladder cancer.

-PHE is also responsible for Change4Life and ACT FAST.
+PHE was also responsible for Change4Life and ACT FAST.

 In January 2014 it launched a campaign against smoking called 'Health Harms' on television and billboards across England.

 COVID-19

 The bullet points setting out PHE's priorities for 2019/20 in the annual directive from the Department of Health and Social Care included coordination of the response to public health emergencies under a heading "Leaving the EU".
 In addition, an "integrated surveillance system" and "investigation and management of outbreaks of infectious diseases" were listed in an annex.

 PHE carried out contact tracing in the early stages of the COVID-19 pandemic, but this ceased on 12 March 2020 in view of the wide spread of infection in the population.

 From 19 March, consistent with the opinion of the Advisory Committee on Dangerous Pathogens, PHE no longer classified COVID-19 as a "high consequence infectious disease" (HCID).
 This reversed an interim recommendation made in January 2020, due to more information about the disease confirming low overall mortality rates, greater clinical awareness, and a specific and sensitive laboratory test, the availability of which continues to increase.
-The statement said "the need to have a national, coordinated response remains" and added "this is being met by the government’s COVID-19 response".
+The statement said "the need to have a national, coordinated response remains" and added "this is being met by the government's COVID-19 response".
 This meant cases of COVID-19 were no longer managed by HCID treatment centres only.